ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rakpios/portainer.md

 The [Semtech's UDP Packet Forwarder](https://github.com/lora-net/packet_forwarder) is the original LoRaWAN packet forwarder, connecting to servers via the Semtech protocol over UDP.
 It deploys a LoRaWAN gateway running the UDP Packet Forwarder protocol in a docker container, and this service has been tested with The Things Stack Community Edition (TTSCE or TTNv3).

-This service supports all RAKwireless LoRa concentrators, both USB and SPI versions, sub-GHz or 2.4 GHz LoRaWAN concentrators.
+This service supports all RAKwireless LoRa concentrators, both USB and SPI versions, sub-GHz or 2.4&nbsp;GHz LoRaWAN concentrators.

 To check the service documentation, visit the [UDP Packet Forwarder for Docker repository](https://github.com/RAKWireless/udp-packet-forwarder).

 ### LoRaWAN Network Server